bineetchaubey/doctrine_core/README.md

-doctrine_core
+Doctrine2 in core php project
 =============

-this  is core php with doctrine itegration  project
+This  is a demo example for doctrine itegration with core php  project
 -----------------------------

-Clone ths project with  bellow command
+clone ths project with  bellow command

  git clone https://github.com/bineetchaubey/doctrine_core.git